ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 modalities.
-Finally, general-purpose toolkits such as elastix [@Klein:2010aa], Slicer3D [@fedorov:2012aa], and the Advanced Normalization Tools Ecosystem (ANTsX) [@Tustison:2021aa] have all been applied to mouse brain mapping scenarios (e.g., SlicerMEMOS [@Rolfe:2023aa]).
+Finally, general-purpose toolkits such as elastix [@Klein:2010aa], Slicer3D [@fedorov:2012aa], and the Advanced Normalization Tools Ecosystem (ANTsX) [@Tustison:2021aa] have all been applied to mouse brain mapping scenarios.
 These toolkits support modular workflows that can be flexibly composed from reusable components, offering a powerful alternative to rigid, modality-specific solutions.
 However, their use often requires familiarity with pipeline modules, parameter tuning, and tool-specific conventions which can limit adoption.

 Building on this third category, we describe a set of modular, ANTsX-based pipelines specifically tailored for mapping diverse mouse brain data into standardized anatomical frameworks.
-These include two new pipelines: a velocity field–based interpolation model that potentially enables biologically plausible transformations across developmental timepoints, and a template-based deep learning pipeline for brain extraction and parcellation requiring minimal annotated data.
+These include two new pipelines: a velocity field–based interpolation model that enables continuous transformations across developmental timepoints of the DevCCF, and a template-based deep learning pipeline for brain extraction and parcellation requiring minimal annotated data.
 In addition, we include two modular pipelines for aligning multiplexed error-robust fluorescence in situ hybridization (MERFISH) and fMOST datasets to the Allen CCFv3.
 These workflows were adapted and tailored using ANTsX tools to support collaborative efforts within the BICCN and are now made openly available in a reproducible format.
 To facilitate broader adoption, we also provide general guidance for customizing these strategies across imaging modalities and data types.
 We first introduce key components of the ANTsX toolkit, which provide a basis for all of the mapping workflows described here, and then detail the specific contributions made in each pipeline.